heliomarpm/hybrid-webcache/README.md

 const cache = new HybridWebCache('MyApp', {
   ttl: { minutes: 10, days: 1 },
   removeExpired: true,
-  storage: StorageType.Auto
+  storage: StorageEngine.Auto
 });
 ```

-### Main functionalities
-- Provides a unified interface for caching data using different storage backends.
-- Supports TTL for cache entries to automatically expire data.
-- Offers both asynchronous and synchronous methods for setting, getting, and removing cache entries.
+> [!NOTE]
+> For `StorageEngine.IndexedDB`, call `await cache.init()` after construction if you want to call synchronous methods.

 ___
 ### Methods
 - `constructor`: Initializes the cache with a base name and options, determining the storage engine.
+  - **Note**: For IndexedDB, is necessary call `await init()` after constructor, for using sync methods.
 - `set`/`setSync`: Stores a value in the cache with an optional TTL.
+  - **Note**: For `IndexedDB`, `setSync` and `unsetSync` methods update the in-memory cache immediately, but disk persistence operations are queued and executed asynchronously.
 - `get`/`getSync`: Retrieves a value from the cache, optionally removing expired entries.
-- `unset`/`unsetSync`: Removes a value from the cache.
+- `unset`/`unsetSync`: Remove a key or clear all
-- `has`/`hasSync`: Checks if a key path exists
+- `has`/`hasSync`: 	Check key existence
-- `getAll`/`getAllSync`: Retrieves all cache entries, optionally removing expired ones.
+- `getAll`/`getAllSync`:  Retrieves all entries as a `Map` of key-value pairs, where each value is an object containing the value, expiration time, and expiration status.
+Optionally removes expired entries.
-- `getJson`/`getJsonSync`: Returns all cache entries as a JSON object, optionally removing expired ones.
+- `getJson`/`getJsonSync`: Returns all entries as a JSON object, optionally removing expired entries.
-- `resetWith`/`resetWithSync`: Clears the cache and sets new key-value pairs.
+- `resetWith`/`resetWithSync`: Reset all entries with new data

 ___
 ### Fields